TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.7.9.5 =
+* Allow images to be associated to links when they are first created instead of only when you edit them later

 = 5.7.9.4 =
 * Fixed bug with large description field not getting saved when users submit links